Minoan13/On-Your-Hands-Autosplitter/README.md

 ## On Your Hands Autosplitter

 Supported Versions
-- Steam v5.9
+- Steam v???

 ## Features
 - Automatically starts the timer on a new game.
-- Automatically splits when entering the portal before the credits.
+- Automatically splits when interacting with Mack.
+- Split options for levels, episodes, misc, and crystals.

 ## Installation
 - Download OYHautosplitter.asl